oracle-samples/bysyscall/README.md

-`getpid()` support is complex because the value must be right but a cached value can be invalidated by events such as `fork()`ing a new process, creating a new thread via pthread_create() or entering a pid namespace.
+`getpid()` support is complex because the value must be right but a cached value can be invalidated by events such as `fork()`ing a new process, or entering a pid namespace.

 As a result support for `getpid()` was removed from vDSO [1], but it is wanted - see [2].